Federal Executive Council of the Socialist Federal Republic of Yugoslavia: History

-Notable Events
+Notable events

 During the 1953 revision of the Yugoslav Constitution, Josip Broz Tito was elected both President of Yugoslavia and of the new FEC by a vote of 568-1.
 Under these revisions, the Yugoslav Government was to function without the Parliament until new elections could take place in the Spring of 1954.
 The Parliament selected thirty of its own members to serve in the FEC.

 In 1962, The League of Communists of Yugoslavia planned a restructuring of the Yugoslav Government.
 They planned to add a "top council" led by a premier that would take over the role of the FEC, effectively dissolving the council.
 Any member in this new council could be removed by the Parliament at any time.
 The 1963 Yugoslav Constitution allowed a new council to be created, but did not dissolve the FEC.
 Instead, this new council would play a more local role, focusing on culture, social welfare, and public administration in the six republics.
 Up until 1963, the President of the Council was held simultaneously by the President of the Socialist Federal Republic of Yugoslavia.
 After 1963, the president was elected by the Federal People's Assembly.
 No government official could hold two office positions at the same time after the 1963 Constitution excluding Tito.

 The Council was housed in the SIV 1 building in Belgrade.

 After Tito's death in 1980, many of the six republics began to demand more autonomy and were voicing their interest more aggressively.
 To try and settle negotiations, the FEC relied heavily on temporary measures outlined in the constitution.
 These measures could not be blocked by protesting delegations and could only be overturned by unanimous decision of the delegations.
 These measures, that were only supposed to be used for shot-term periods, were used extensively for long periods of time.
 The FEC's failure to create effective long-term legislation could be seen as one of the many factors leading up to the Breakup of Yugoslavia.

 Councils

 Second Federal Executive Council of Josip Broz Tito

-The Third Federal Executive Council of Josip Broz Tito was Yugoslavia's national government from 30 January 1954 to 19 April 1958.
+The Second Federal Executive Council of Josip Broz Tito was Yugoslavia's national government from 30 January 1954 to 19 April 1958.
 Josip Broz Tito was its president, simultaneously also serving as president of the republic and president of the party.